 Officers

 Section 1.
-The officers of this organization shall be the President, President-Elect, Vice-President, Secretary, and Treasurer.
+The officers of this organization shall be the President, President-Elect, Past-President, Vice-President, Secretary, and Treasurer.
 The tenure of these officers shall be one (1)

 administrative year, except for the Secretary and Treasurer, who shall serve staggered two-year terms.